Direct Aid Program (DAP) – Kolkata

 What activities are eligible for DAP support?

 DAP activities should aim to achieve practical and tangible outcomes of high development impact.
-We are committed to working with India to contain and combat COVID-19 and address the health, economic and social impacts of the pandemic.
-In 2020-21 we aim to work with partners on high quality projects on five thematic areas:
+In 2022-23 we aim to work with partners on high quality projects on five thematic areas:

-· Education, innovation & entrepreneurship: under education, projects that work towards increasing access to education and learning opportunities.
-Under skills and entrepreneurship, projects that promote micro and small scale industries that have been impacted due to COVID-19.
+· Education, skills & entrepreneurship: under education, projects that work towards increasing access to education and learning opportunities.
+Under skills and entrepreneurship, projects that promote micro and small-scale industries that have been impacted due to COVID-19.

-· Gender equality and women’s empowerment: projects that address gender-sensitive COVID-19 issues including women’s health and nutrition requirements, economic empowerment and that help end violence and discrimination.
+· Women’s empowerment: projects that address gender-sensitive issues including women’s health and nutrition requirements, economic empowerment and that help end violence and discrimination.
+Water, sanitation and hygiene (WASH) access for women and children is also a focus.

 We will generally NOT fund the following: